 Aside from these, the two-storey city pound will also house the QC Veterinary Department – City Pound Division Office and a cashier to facilitate faster payment of fee for adoption or claiming impounded animals.

 Mayor Belmonte also expressed willingness to partner with animal welfare groups to manage and improve the handling of impounded animals.
-The lady mayor is currently in talks with the group PAWSSION Project headed by Malou Perez.
+The mayor is currently in talks with the group PAWSSION Project headed by Malou Perez.

 “It is very important that we handle our captured stray animals well.
 That’s why the city is open to partnerships with animal welfare groups to ensure that the city is providing what the animal welfare act prescribes,” Mayor Belmonte explained.